d3vgru/nodetsam/README.md

 # nodetsam
-A pure JavaScript OStatus client/instance framework.
+A pure JavaScript federated networking client/instance framework.

 ## Requirements

 The client and instance code both use yarn to manage modules.
+Running a dev instance requires babel-cli:

+    npm install -g babel-cli

-Running a dev instance requires babel-cli.
-It might not be a bad idea to have loopback-cli and vue-cli installed.
+It might not be a bad idea to have quasar-cli and vue-cli installed for client dev:

+    npm install -g quasar-cli vue-cli

+For both client and instance dev, loopback-cli may be helpful:

+    npm install -g loopback-cli

+To start a dev server and launch a dev client in a window:

+    npm run dev

 ## Overview (TODO: refactor)